African American Caucus Promotes Diversity

 Mission

-The African American Caucus’ mission is to represent the best interest of the African American community and city officials within the League of California Cities, the National Black Caucus of Local Elected Officials, and all other related organizations.
-We strive to preserve the long standing history of African American city officials in California who have gone on to voice, represent, and pave the way for more African American city officials to be a beacon within the community.
-Our Caucus will strive to be a force of change who can help bridge the divide between what the African American community needs and those who have the resources to make it happen.
+The African American Caucus’ mission is to represent the best interest of the African American community and city officials within the League of California Cities.
+We strive to preserve the long-standing history of African American city officials in California who have gone on to voice, represent, and pave the way for more African American city officials to be a beacon within the community.
+Our Caucus will strive to be a force of change.
+We will be the bridge to put our chairs at the right tables.
+Be the bridge between what the African American community needs and those who have the resources to make it happen.

 Vision